ObiomaIkpe/ReaLiFi/README.md

 ### For Investors

 1. **Browse Verified Properties**: View real estate listings that have passed multi-admin verification
-2. **Choose Your Investment**: Buy entire properties or fractional shares starting with any amount even as low as $5 (paid in USDC)
+2. **Choose Your Investment**: Buy entire properties or fractional shares starting with any amount (paid in USDC)
 3. **Receive Ownership Tokens**: Get NFTs (whole property) or ERC20 tokens (fractional shares) as proof of ownership
 4. **Earn Dividends**: Receive automated rental income distributions proportional to your ownership
 5. **Trade Anytime**: List your shares on the secondary marketplace or transfer them peer-to-peer